CompIsle/Tyler_Ball_U16_A2/U16A2/Doc.md

 ~~~

 I feel like my code is a good program to grow and expand upon, as it achieves the task of reading a CSV file, extracting the publisher information, generating unique random numbers, and storing them in a dictionary.
 However, I could make the code much better for its function as i wanted the code to output the numbers onto a separate csv file but i struggled to find a solution, so i used a dictionary to store the unique hash numbers.
 I have used encapsulation in my program by using a dictionary to store book numbers and publishers as it encapsulates related data together.

+## Test plan

+This is my test plan for the libary index program and my test will include:

+Test Reading Input File:

+I will provide a valid input CSV file with book details.
+I will then verify that the program reads the file successfully without any errors To ensure that the number of lines read matches the expected number of books.
+Test Generating Index Reference
+I will manually create a test case with specific book details (author and title).
+I will then run the program and verify that the generated index reference is correct.
+Repeat the test with different book details to ensure the index reference is unique.

+Test Indexing Books

+I will provide a valid input CSV file with book details.
+I will then run the program and verify that the indexed books are generated without any errors.
+Then i will check the indexed books list and ensure that it contains the correct number of books.
+Verify that each book in the list has the expected index reference.